populationgenomics/metamist/docs/output_file_model_documentation.md

 ### Secondary Files

-Secondary files can be nested multiple levels deep and can have their own secondary files (though this is rare in practice).
+Secondary files can be nested multiple levels deep and can have their own secondary files.

 **Common Secondary File Patterns:**